 Default dbname is

-You must have writte acces to the directory.
+You have to have writte access to the directory.
 Sqlite database file is only one file (explorer.sqlite3), but during inserting games it creates some other temporary files.
-Thats why the dbname is name of a directory, not a file.
+That is why the dbname is name of a directory, not a file.

-Even thought you can have many databases, its recomended to have only one or two (one for your games, other for games you study).
+Even thought you can have many databases, its recomended to have only one.
 The reason is, that you have to evaluate every position again in every database.
 And evaluating positions is the most time consuming process.
 You can also have open only one database in nocheto at a time.